Welcome

 Following our letter in 2006 and the subsequent takeovers of City over the next few years, after much thought and discussion we eventually decided to protect the original name ourselves via registration, copyright and licenced trade marks.
 These actions followed the closure of the ‘City Experience’, which was the clubs initial attempt at a museum.
 Although exhibit space was limited and the project was obviously running on a narrow budget, this was a loss, and no plans were announced for several years to replace it.

 Registration of ‘St Marks (West Gorton)’ has enabled us to promote an accurate story of the birth of the club and its actual founders within its own website, and curtail the production of counterfeit merchandise such as fake early years pins and historically inaccurate, substandard merchandise from traders who have no allegiance to anyone but themselves.
-We are supporters first and foremost, and consider ourselves only guardians of the original City name, seeking to promote it and other related historical information in a positive manner.
+We are historians and City supporters, considering ourselves only guardians of the St Marks (West Gorton) name.

 Our research is undertaken and written without the bias and derisive comments of individuals who have consistently failed to understand the uniqueness of Manchester City Football Club and its fantastic supporters, and acknowledge the fact that the club has a long, proud and successful history, entwined with the bizarre and unbelievable!
-Coincidently, less than three years after we first registered the St Marks (West Gorton) name, Manchester United FC took steps to trade mark Newton Heath, which is United’s original name and is now protected and managed by the club itself.
-To be fair, United has always embraced its humble beginnings during the years pre 1902, when the club changed its name.

 We would also like to thank everyone who decides to make a purchase from us.
 We are aiming to continue expanding our range of merchandise and have added the AAFC badge to the St Marks (West Gorton) name, cross pattee badge and other associated wording, all of which is now protected under registered trade marks and copyright.
 This means important historical images and wording dating from the earliest days and pre 1894 era, are protected by City supporters.
 So please look us up from time to time, you may find something new in our shop, an additional piece of substantiated research or the latest article of interest we have included within the history pages of the website or on Facebook.
 We trust you enjoy the read and the memorabilia in our online Souvenir Shop, named after the ‘Aladdin’s Cave’ of a shop many of us enjoyed for many years pre and post match at Maine Road.